 Whatever the case, I really believe that this 50th-anniversary episode will be about transformation.
 At the end of the episode, in a way, the Doctor will be reborn and there will be closure to what has come before.
 There will be hope again for the Doctor.

 My Impossible Theory

 While coincidental, I was immensely amused that what I labeled an impossible theory for “The Day of the Doctor” became similar wording in the trailer when the Doctor said: “one impossible day.”
 Over and over again, I have picked up on Moffat’s continuous overarching theme of this “one day” in past stories he has written.
 Again, while what I say may seem impossible and unlikely to ever happen, the Doctor’s one day has already been called “one impossible day.”
 So maybe, just maybe my impossible theory is a part of what happens in the impossible “Day of the Doctor.”

 UPDATE: Check out the FINAL part HERE along with an introduction to our new Column: Doctor Who Diaries.

 What does everyone else think will happen in the anniversary?
 Do you have new theories brewing in your head after the new trailer?
 Sound off below…

 Check out the personality types of Doctor Who characters Doctor Who Characters

-Read about the Top 20 Byronic Heroes in Television (including the Doctor) HereIf you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Read about the Top 20 Byronic Heroes in Television (including the Doctor) HerePin this article to read later!
+And make sure to follow us on Pinterest.